Course Outline

 1

-Explanation and documentation of your approach to teaching Junior Secondary Arts, with support of approach with evidence from the literature
+Discussion of your approach to teaching Junior Secondary Arts, with evidence from the literature, education policy frameworks and Arts education philosophies.

 1